SuperDozer/roes-and-more/README.md

-I will try and update this mod every month.
+I will try and update this mod every month along with all my other mods.